-Another 3Pillar expert, SME 5 says, "good CX not only helps organizations retain customers, but it enables them to leverage their reputation to attract new ones.”
+Good CX not only helps organizations retain customers, but it enables them to leverage their reputation to attract new ones.

 But—customers are more impatient than ever.
 While customers are happy to stick with solutions that work for them, they won’t think twice about jumping ship when they run into trouble.
 In other words, you need to continuously earn their business.
 Once they’re gone, it proves difficult to regain their trust and have them return to your product or service.
-SME 7 says, “winning back customers is an expensive effort.
-If companies don’t stay ahead of the curve, products and businesses will fail.”
+Winning back customers is an expensive effort.
+If companies don’t stay ahead of the curve, products and businesses will fail.

 CX Enables Organizations to Control the Entire Customer Journey